sangho0n/hugo_blog/content/en/post/언리얼_GAS_시작/index.md

 };
 ```

-2. Attach components to the actor and implement the interface
+2. Attach components to the actor and implement the interfaces
 ```c++
 UCLASS()
 class ARENABATTLEGAS_API AABGASFountain : public AABFountain, public IAbilitySystemInterface